shivamchhuneja/codebynight/content/upcoming/index.md

 22. Why It’s Not Too Late to Learn Systems Programming
 23. You Bring More Than Code — Why Your Background Is a Superpower
 24. How I’m Balancing a Full-Time Job and Backend Learning
+25. Making It Hard on Purpose: Learning Neovim and Colmak for Long-Term Comfort